MorganR/rs-wordle-solver/README.md

 ### MaxEliminationsScorer

 This probabilistically calculates the expectation value for how many words will be eliminated by each guess, and chooses the word that eliminates the most other guesses.
-This is extremely expensive to compute, so it precomputes as much as possible when the scorer is first created.
-On my machine, constructing the scorer takes about 9 seconds, but this enables each subsequent game to be played in about 650ms.
+This is relatively expensive to compute, so it precomputes as much as possible when the scorer is first created.
+On my machine, constructing the scorer with the improved-words list takes about 1.3 seconds, but this enables each subsequent game to be played in about 27ms.

 **GuessFrom::PossibleWords**